sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

 #### Post-fastpath flow modifications
 - Add Encap of the type RedirectInfo.EncapType.
 (In practice this is always NVGRE)
-- GreKey = RedirectInfo.EncapId. (this ranges from 256 to 511)
+- GreKey = RedirectInfo.EncapId. (this is from the trusted VNI range)
 - DIPo = RedirectInfo.Info4.DipPAv4
 - SIPo = PreFastpathFlow.SIPo
 - DMACi = RedirectInfo.Info4.VMMac